pyta-uoft/website/index.md

 ### Too many function args (E1121) {#E1121}

 A function must be called with one argument value per parameter in its header.
 This error indicates you called a function with too many arguments.
+In the following example, there should be *two* values passed to the function instead of three.

 ~~~~ {include="E1121_too_many_function_args"}
 ~~~~